johnwcowan/r7rs-work/StructuresCowan.md

 `(struct `*schema schema* ...`)`

 Matches a heterogeneous list to a C `struct`.'
+Note that the C names of the fields are not represented here, though they can be carried along by `label` schemas.

 `(label `*symbol schema*`)`